Customise Consent Preferences

 Common Language Specification (CLS):

-Features of.NET Framework
+Features of .NET Framework

 To further illustrate the practical application of .NET Framework concepts, consider these simple C# examples:

-// Example: File I/O using System.IO
+File I/O with System.IO

 string filePath = "example.txt";